aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 20) Try it now...
 Call the phone number for your new call center, and ask QnABot a question (ideally a question that you already entered into the Designer!)
+    * Note - It takes a little bit of time before the new contact flow is ready.
+If you get the default contact flow, wait 30 seconds or so and try again.

 ### Checkpoint: